genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 5. The **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
    (default: unchecked)
-6. **Disallow discordant mappings** parameter will discard all mappings where the two mates map uniquely but with unexpected orientation or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes. (default:
+6. The **Disallow discordant mappings** parameter will discard all mappings where the two mates map uniquely but with unexpected orientation or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes. (default: